CreativeCodingLab/TextAnnotationGraphs/README.md

 ## Development
-TAG was developed by Angus Forbes (UC Santa Cruz) and Kristine Lee (University of Illinios at Chicago), in collaboration with Gus Hahn-Powell, Marco Antonio Valenzuela Escárcega, and Mihai Surdeanu (University of Arizona).
+TAG was developed by Angus Forbes (UC Santa Cruz) and Kristine Lee (University of Illinios at Chicago), in collaboration with Gus Hahn-Powell, Marco Antonio Valenzuela Escárcega, Zechy Wong, and Mihai Surdeanu (University of Arizona).
 Contact angus@ucsc.edu for more information.

 # Citing TAG